robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ## Remediation Actions

 Before we get ahead of ourselves, we must stop any further actions from taking place.
 This requires removing the foothold in our environment, revoking any active credentials or removing those credentials capabilities, and blocking further actions by the attacker.

+### Verify our Automated Remediation

 Based upon your existing work, you’ve implemented the first step by using the CloudWatch Event rule to trigger the Lambda function to update the NACL for the instance.
 Let’s look at what changed.

 1. In the AWS Management Console go to Config
 2. Click Cancel as Config is already enabled
 3. Click Resources in the left navigation